Anapher/Strive/advantages_over_bbb.md

 ### Volume of participants can be adjusted individually
 Every participant has a volume slider that can be adjusted.
 Also, you can adjust the volume of your current microphone in a range of 0% to 200%.

+### Polls
+While I hold my class in the Corona crisis, polls were a really nice feature to interact with my students.
+Sadly, BBB has a very limited implementation of polls.
+In Strive, you can choose between single choice, multiple choice, numeric and tag cloud polls (BBB offers single choice only).
+Furthermore you can decide for each poll whether it is anonymous, if it's global (for all rooms or just the current one) and you can select whether participants can change their answers after submission.

+A nice use case with the polls in Strive is to evaluate the current status of students that work on a task.
+You can create a global, anonymous, answer-non-final poll with the options "finished", "surrendered", "need time" (also available as template) so participants can select their current status and even change it afterwards.